-- AB, Barnard College
+- BA, Barnard College

 - MA, PhD, Princeton University

-- Ancient literary criticism and literary theory
+- Ancient and modern literary theory and criticism

 - Greek drama and oratory

-- Modernist reception
+- Modernist and feminist receptions

 Landscape and the Spaces of Metaphor in Ancient Literary Theory and Criticism.
+Cambridge University Press (2015).

-"Euripides, Aristophanes, and Sophistic Style."
+"Euripides, Aristophanes, and the Reception of 'Sophistic' Styles."
 In The Blackwell Companion to Euripides, ed.
 L. McClure (Blackwell, 2017), 517-32.